spacey-sooty/asm_hello/README.md

 In this case we write it to the STDOUT.
 Then we specify the size of the write operation.
 We simply specify it as the size of `Hello, world!\n`.
-After this we syscall so our write takes effect.
+After this we syscall so the kernel executes our code.

 After the syscall we enter a new part of our program, the exit stage.
 Here we exit our program returning a success exit code.
-Then we syscall again moving onto the final section of our code.
+Then we syscall again invoking the kernel to finish our program.

-The final stage of our code declares the variables used in the _start function.
+The final area of our code declares the variables used in the _start function.
 It is much easier to use variables here especially for the memory operation.
 The variable declaration syntax is reasonably simple, `name: value` in most situations.